 Gross margin.
-Cost of goods sold includes the cost of merchandise, occupancy costs for stores, occupancy and operating costs for our wholesale and logistics facility and ship-to-home freight.
+Cost of goods sold included the cost of merchandise, occupancy costs for stores, occupancy and operating costs for our wholesale and logistics facility, and ship-to-home freight.
 Gross margin was \$504.5 million, or 35.5% of net sales, in Fiscal 2021, compared with \$383.5 million, or 32.4% of net sales, in Fiscal 2020.
-Excluding inventory reserve adjustments in the current year and City Gear acquisition and strategic realignment costs incurred in the prior year, non-GAAP gross margin was \$507.5 million, or 35.8% of net sales in Fiscal 2021, compared to \$383.3 million, or 32.4% in Fiscal 2020.
+Excluding inventory reserve adjustments in Fiscal 2021 and City Gear acquisition and strategic realignment costs incurred in Fiscal 2020, non-GAAP gross margin was \$507.5 million, or 35.8% of net sales in Fiscal 2021, compared to \$383.3 million, or 32.4% in Fiscal 2020.

-Overall, GAAP gross margin improved by approximately 310 basis points as a percentage of net sales in comparison to the prior year driven by higher sell through and leverage of store occupancy expenses.
+Overall, GAAP gross margin improved by approximately 310 basis points as a percentage of net sales in comparison to Fiscal 2020 driven by higher sell through and leverage of store occupancy expenses.
 These impacts were slightly offset by a higher mix of e-commerce sales, which carry a lower margin due to incremental shipping costs, and an increase in the LCM inventory reserve.
 Logistics expenses were higher year over year in dollars, but decreased slightly as a percentage of net sales.
-The uncertainty of the COVID-19 pandemic and its impact on inventory valuations contributed to a large increase in the LCM inventory reserve in the first quarter.
-Although aged inventory and the related reserve declined over the fiscal year, there was still a net \$3.0 million LCM expense impact in Fiscal 2021.
+The uncertainty of the COVID-19 pandemic and its impact on inventory valuations contributed to a large increase in the LCM inventory reserve in the first quarter of Fiscal 2021.
+Although aged inventory and the related reserve declined after the first quarter, there was still a net \$3.0 million LCM expense impact in Fiscal 2021.
 This amount was excluded from the non-GAAP gross margin figure.
 Store occupancy costs decreased approximately 160 basis points as a percentage of net sales year over year due to leverage generated from increased sales revenue.

-Store operating, selling and administrative (SG&A) expenses.
+SG&A expenses.
 SG&A expenses, including goodwill impairment, were \$376.5 million, or 26.5% of net sales, for Fiscal 2021, compared with \$318.0 million, or 26.9% of net sales, for Fiscal 2020.